riptano/astra-portal-getting-started/astracliGettingStarted/README.md

 # Overview
 In this guide we will learn how to use the DataStax Astra command line interface (Astra CLI) with both Astra DB and Astra Streaming.
 The Astra CLI is a set of commands used to create and manage your Astra resources.
 The Astra CLI is designed to get you working quickly with Astra, with an emphasis on automation.
+The CLI enables you to work with your Astra DB resources, query data through CQLSH, load data with DSBulk, configure and manage your Astra Streaming artifacts, and define Users and Roles.

 **In this guide, we will**
 - Install the Astra CLI